terramate-io/terramate/globals2/README.md

  # Evaluation

+ ## Single evaluation

-When evaluating an expression, just the _referenced_ globals are evaluated.
+When evaluating a single expression, just the _referenced_ globals are evaluated.
 If a target _ref_ is not found in the current scope, then it's looked up in the parent scope until root is reached or a _origin reference_ is found which is a subpath of the target _ref_.

 Case 1: _ref_ is in the same scope (no dependency).